The Yummy Life

 IMG_2320.jpg IMG_2326.jpg

 Step 4.
-I used Corning Wear 16 oz. covered baking dishes (purchased mine at Bed Bath and Beyond).
+I used Corning Wear 16 oz. covered baking dishes.
 This recipe makes enough to fill 7 of these.
 Invert the bowl on top of the pastry sheet, and cut around it with a knife.

 Step 5. (optional) Use a small cookie cutter to cut shapes from the leftover pastry.
 These are used to decorate the top of the pie--it really makes the pies look special.
 I chose heart shapes, since this was a Jane Austen party and the story is all about love.
 (Also would be perfect for a Royal Wedding party meal!)
 3 small hearts per top crust.
 Repeat until you have the needed number of pie crusts and shapes.